GoogleCloudPlatform/chef-google-compute/README.md

   the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

-* `label_fingerprint` -
-  Output only.
-The fingerprint used for optimistic locking of this resource.
-Used internally during updates.

 * `ip_version` -
   The IP Version that will be used by this address.
 Valid options are